• Menu

 Preparing to Meet with a Connecticut Medicaid Lawyer

-December 13, 2016 by Jeffrey A. Nirenstein, Estate Planning Attorney
+December 13, 2016 // by Barry D. Horowitz, Estate Planning Attorney

 A Connecticut Medicaid lawyer provides invaluable assistance with asset protection and with making certain you can receive nursing home care.
-You need to talk with an attorney who understands Connecticut Medicaid rules and who can work with you to make certain you can qualify for Medicaid coverage in case of a serious medical issue in the future.
-Connecticut Medicaid Lawyer
+You need to talk with an attorney who understands Connecticut Medicaid rules and who can work with you to make certain you can qualify for Medicaid coverage in case of a serious medical issue in the future.Ā Connecticut Medicaid Lawyer

 Nirenstein, Horowitz & Associates provides extensive assistance with the Medicaid planning process.
 Our legal team can explain to you why you need a Medicaid plan and can help you to create one.
 We also work with you and your family to make certain that you can protect as many assets as possible when trying to qualify for Medicaid, even if you need to qualify for coverage immediately.
 Give us a call to find out more about why you should meet with a Medicaid planning lawyer and to discover more about what you should do to prepare for your first meeting.